I admit I was late to cryptocurrency investing.

 Bitcoin, the most popular coin had more than 85% of the global market cap of cryptocurrencies as early as March 1st of 2017.
 Now it has less than 34%.
 It’s not that bitcoin has fallen, it’s that all these new coins have had a rapid ascent driven by speculative thoughts.
 We’ve all heard stories about those who made millions from their original bitcoin investments.
 The obvious thought that pops into one’s mind is if there’s a coin out there now that could do the same for me.

 There’s a reason that coins like Doge have risen so much recently.
-It’s the insane idea that if Bitcoin can rise to $15,000 then how much money can be made from a coin that’s currently priced at 1 cent.
+If Bitcoin can rise to $15,000 then how much money can be made from a coin that’s currently priced at 1 cent.
+It’s an insane idea but people are eager to jump on it.
 People don’t seem to grasp the idea of market cap and how that limits your price.
 They don’t see that certain coins may have 5000x the amount of supply as bitcoin and will never reach $15,000 because their market cap then would be astronomical.

 Still, any sort of reasonable thinking doesn’t seem to matter as those coins continue to go up as more and more people get into them.
 Even most of my recent purchases soared days after I read about them on reddit.
 Am I a coin picking genius or is it something else entirely?